French vaccine rollout slowed by red tape, focus on elderly

 When one woman’s daughter said yes but her son said no, a shot wasn’t given because “they can turn against us and say, ‘I never agreed to that,’” Robbe explained.
 “No consensus, we don’t vaccinate.”

-Only by cutting corners and perfunctorily getting residents to agree could the process go quicker, Robbe said.
+Only by cutting corners and perfunctorily getting residents to agree could the process go quicker, he says.

 Only on Monday, as scheduled, did authorities launch an online platform where health workers must log all vaccinations and show that those inoculated got an obligatory consultation with a doctor, adding to the red tape.